 WooCommerce Memberships ($149)

 I’m sure you’re already familiar with the excellent WordPress eCommerce solution, WooCommerce.
 The next item on today’s list, WooCommerce Memberships, extends the core WooCommerce plugin, letting you create awesome, scalable membership websites.

 As you may expect from such tight-knit integration, this extension enables you to use all of WooCommerce’s relevant functionalities.
-Most importantly, this includes any of the 124 WooCommerce-compatible payment gateways — PayPal, Stripe, Amazon Payments, Authorize.net, you name it, WooCommerce supports it.
+Most importantly, this includes any of the 100-plus WooCommerce-compatible payment gateways — PayPal, Stripe, Amazon Payments, Authorize.net… you name it.
 Members can also use the WooCommerce customer area to manage their memberships.

 The one feature lacking from WooCommerce Memberships is recurring billing.
 However, you can add this functionality by integrating another extension, WooCommerce Subscriptions, for $199.

 The WooCommerce Subscriptions extension is arguably the best recurring payment plugin for WordPress, and, when used in conjunction with WooCommerce Memberships, it lets you add important features, such as trial memberships, recurring billing and member upgrades/downgrades.

 MemberMouse is one of the most feature-rich membership plugins when it comes to built-in functionality, while still managing to keep things pretty user-friendly.